MethodicConfigurator

 We decided to use python as programming language, and the following libraries and frameworks:

-To satisfy the system design requirements described above the following five sub-applications were developed:
+To satisfy the system design requirements the following user interface sub-applications were developed:

 Each sub-application can be run in isolation, so it is easier to test and develop them.